 |Assessment (Further Info)

 ||Written Exam which consists for 8 SPOTs and 40 MCQs 80%

-The in course assessment will be given ½ way through the course and will consist of 4 SPOTs and 20 MCQs 20%
+The In-Course Assessment, worth 20% of overall mark, will be given ½ way through the course and will be as follows:

 ||Students will be provided with verbal advice and direct feedback during practical classes.

 Students will receive a feedback session based on the results of the in-course assessment.
 If students wish to have greater feedback they may request to review their paper with the Personal Tutor and if questions remain, the Course Organiser.

 Students with queries at any stage in the course are encouraged to bring these to the attention of staff.

 ||Hours & Minutes